 To increase your quality improvement percentage results that you have just recorded and reviewed, this activity will help you develop plans and procedures to implement in your practice to enhance patient-centred care.
 Doing this activity will enable your practice to perform continuous quality improvement, which encourages a culture of learning, innovation, and proactive identification of issues.
-This will lead to better patient health care outcomes, system processes and overall practice development.28
+This will lead to better patient health care outcomes, system processes and overall practice development.

-- As a team, review and analyse current practice processes in recording and maintaining data quality. - Please use Primary Sense and select the Patients Missing PIP QI or Accreditation Measures or Patients booked in with missing PIP QI measures report (see screenshot) to complete this activity. - Review the Model for Improvement (MFI) & Plan, Do, Study, Act (PDSA) example and use the MFI & PDSA template to record your improvement at the end of this activity.
+- As a team, review and analyse current practice processes in recording and maintaining data quality. - Please use Primary Sense and select the Patients Missing PIP QI or Accreditation Measures or Patients booked in with missing PIP QI measures report (see screenshot) to complete this activity. - Review the Plan, Do, Study, Act example and use the MFI template to record your improvement with this activity.

-For PIP QI measures 2,3 and 7:

-Does the practice have a process in place to easily obtain height, weight, waist measurements, smoking and alcohol consumption status?
+For PIP QI measures 2,3,7 and 10: Does the practice have a process in place to easily obtain height, weight, waist measurements, smoking and alcohol consumption status.